PierreSenellart/provsql/doc/source/user/studio.rst

 Below the canvas, the :doc:`semiring evaluation <semirings>` strip targets the pinned node (or, when no node is pinned, the root).
-The semiring select groups compiled entries into four sub-optgroups, with custom and "Other" entries below:
+The semiring select organises compiled entries into four sub-groups, with custom and "Other" entries below:

 * **Compiled semirings**